gergelypolonkai/swe-glib/README.md

 # SWE-GLib

-SWE-GLib is a GLib style wrapper library around the [Swiss Ephemeris library](http://www.astro.com/swisseph/), created by Astrodienst.
+SWE-GLib is a GLib style wrapper library around Astrodienst's [Swiss Ephemeris library](http://www.astro.com/swisseph/).

-The source tree contains Astrodienst's (the writers/publishers of the Swiss Ephemeris library) ephemeride files, as requested by Alois Treindl of Astrodienst in a mail written to me on 24 July, 2013.
+The source tree contains Astrodienst's ephemeride files, as requested by Alois Treindl of Astrodienst in a mail written to me on 24 July, 2013.

 ## GTK-Doc